SimpleSharp/AdsWrapper/README.md

     private readonly string structNameDataFromClient = "GVL.DATA_FROM_PLC_TO_HMI";
     private readonly string structNameDataToClient = "GVL.DATA_FROM_HMI_TO_PLC";

-Quick Start Step 7: Create the AdsSyncClient and start it
+Quick Start Step 7 - Create the AdsSyncClient and start it:

         adsSyncClient = new AdsSyncClient(new AdsClient(), AmsNetId.Parse("127.0.0.1.1.1"), dataToPlc, dataFromPlc, structNameDataToClient, structNameDataFromClient);
         Task task = adsSyncClient.ActivateSync();